digital-asset/daml/docs/source/concepts/ledger-model/ledger-exceptions.rst

 (to which they are an informee) is conformant, but we also need `p` to know that the exercise was rolled back.

-Before we define projection, we first need to define the simpler notion of **raw projection**.
+Before we define projection, we first define the simpler notion of **raw projection**.
 In a raw projection for `p`, we proceed with projection for `p` as defined in the previous sections, and when we encounter a rollback node we replace it with the projection for `p` of all of its children.

 This would be the notion of projection we would get if we did not want to preserve any of the rollback structure.
-For example, the raw projection for `p` of the "fake double spend" example would actually be a double spend, as the rollback structure is stripped away:

-..
-  TODO: Add a diagram of a double spend via raw projection.

-Notice that the double spend happens because the "after" relation was not preserved during raw projection.
-Similarly, notice that a node that was rolled back in the original transaction did not remain rolled back in the raw projection.
-So that's two strikes against using raw projection as our notion of projection.
+This raw projection preserves the "prefix order" relation on the projected actions, but it forgets the "before-after" relation on these actions, and it forgets which actions were rolled back.

-If we could preserve the "after" relation, and the set of rolled back nodes, we would have a suitable notion of projection.
+If we could preserve the "after" relation, and the set of rolled back actions, we would have a suitable notion of projection.
 This observation forms the basis for the definition that follows.
 Here are our goals for defining projection in the presence of rollbacks nodes: